 Maintaining Effective Communication Within a Team

-Why is communication important?
-The most significant factor in any team is the ability to communicate skillfully.
-As a leader, it is extremely important for you to be honest in evaluating the team’s communication skills.
+Asking the question, why is communication important in a team, is the first step to building a stronger team.
 Every system naturally has a tendency to break down.
 This isn’t just my opinion; it is the way of all human interaction.
-Without consistent lubrication and preventive maintenance to keep your people performing at their best, your team will digress into a meaningless machine.
+Without consistent lubrication and preventive maintenance to keep your people performing at their best, your team will digress into a meaningless, under-optimized machine.
 The key is to think creatively when renewing team purpose and commitment.

 The Secret to an Effective Team Communication Strategy: Check in Regularly

-Good communication means just that–going the extra step to assure progress.
-Checking in with your team members means more than making sure their productivity is staying high.
-A teammate who is at the end of his rope when it comes to workload may seem productive; right up to the moment that he ‘breaks.’
+Good communication means just that–going the extra step to ensure progress.
+Checking in with your team members means more than ensuring their productivity is high.
+A teammate who is at the end of his rope when it comes to workload may seem productive right up to the moment that he ‘breaks.’
 When this happens, the personnel gap may cost you more money than if you had checked in frequently with the team member and discovered the issues before they became problems.

 This post was contributed by Alisa Johnson, a guest writer, who writes about the top online business school.
 She welcomes your feedback at Alisa.Johnson1982 at gmail.com